 This grass is bright and fairy as if replicating the waves’ moves over land, driven by the wind blowing constantly from the sea.

 This shrub looks like a fence sticking out of the sand, blocking the way.
 You are standing and waiting for someone to appear from behind it and pass along this path.

-After a long climb up you see a breathtaking Martian-like landscape and hear the sand moving… A clear blue sky blending with sea water and huge piles of sand everywhere.
-But don’t risk stepping on it as the sandy dunes may claim lives of disrespectful visitors.
+After a long climb up you see a breathtaking Martian-like landscape and hear the sand moving… A clear blue sky blended with seawater and huge piles of sand everywhere.
+But don’t risk stepping on it as the sandy dunes may claim the lives of disrespectful visitors.

 They are here everywhere.
 The dunes are very beautiful, resembling the sea made of sand.
 When you see them for the first time, you feel the temptation to walk on them to experience this sensation of movement.

 But they are not only beautiful but also dangerous, because they mostly consist of shifting sands.
 And if you just make a wrong step, you may never get out.

 Another danger lies in the fact that dunes can move from one place to another due to the wind.
 On the Curonian Spit, they swallowed more than one settlement, occasionally even several of them at once.
 To prevent this, a special bush is planted, which helps to anchor the sand.